 Why tie lids down on jars?
 It began with a request from a coffee fanatic for a jar to seal in the freshness of his coffee beans.
 Then I got interested in varieties of ways jar lids could be tied down, kinds of cord, beads and stones, different knots.
 The addition of lines, textures, color and a bit of tension to the composition is part of the fun.
 But beyond that there are thoughts.

 For myself, there are personal thoughts.
-My mother was a spinner, weaver and knitter, and while she is almost entirely gone to Alzheimer’s the link to her in me is very strong.
+My mother was a spinner, weaver and knitter, and though she is gone the link to her in me is very strong.
 So here are ties that bind.
 Because I am so much like her, and no longer young myself, I consider this chapter of my life to be much nearer the end than the beginning.
 It’s a chapter to be consciously enjoyed, a time to tie up loose ends, to think about “wrapping things up”.

 Kate Shakeshaft Murray